 OK, so you’ve followed our steps to the letter: you’ve chosen a website builder, signed up for a plan, and registered a domain.
 You’re ready to start creating a website.
 Rather than leaving you to do this all by yourself, website builders support you through the process with templates.

-Templates provide a framework for your website – a coherent, attractive canvas for you to paint the content of your site onto.
+Templates provide a framework for your website – a canvas for you to paint the content of your site onto.
 They’re how you can have a site that looks good without having to hire a designer.
-Templates dictate color scheme, what your homepage header and menu bar look like, and the content width on your site, so it’s essential to pick the right one.

 Think of templates as ‘clothes’ for your website.
 If you don’t like one set of clothes, just change to another one to give your website a completely different feel.
 And again, don’t rush into it.
 Choose different templates, browse them, see if they fit.
 The whole point of templates is choice, so dive in and find one that feels right for what you want to achieve.